-The principle of Consent, that people must not force perceptions on each other, is where all concepts of property and ownership come from.
+The principle of peace, that people must not force perceptions on each other, is where all concepts of property and ownership come from.
 This is a very simple rule, but the applications are nuanced and non-obvious enough that I'm going to go through them in as much detail as I can.
 Even I'm not certain that I have all the details of the system right, but these are what I'm pretty sure are the rules underlying my conscience.
+All of these principles are predicated on the difference between action and inaction.

-Since people inevitably feel what happens to their body, one must not take actions that affect another person's body without their consent.
-Due to how directly this is felt, almost nothing can override this.
+Since people are forced to feel what happens to their body, it's wrong to affect another person's body against their will.
+This is the most obvious instance of ownership.
 It isn't limited to pain or injury either.
-It is a consent violation to force any type of perception onto someone, including tickling, tapping to get someone's attention if they've previously stated that they don't consent to this, or continuing to speak to them when they request to be left alone.
+It's violence to force any type of perception onto someone, including tickling or continuing to speak to someone who requests to be left alone.
+Both of those acts force a perception onto someone else.

 External property by possession¶

-But, "possession" is an iffy concept here, because there's a caveat:
+But "possession" is an iffy term here, because there's a caveat:

 No ownership of power¶